 - Defeat Means Friendship: After being defeated, Trenton's Pride invites Stripes to hang out.

-- Excuse Plot: Non-video game example: they admit in the commentary the flies were basically there to give them a reason for certain camera angles, like around the hoofs and whatnot.
+- Excuse Plot: Non-video game example: they admit in the commentary that Buzz and Scuzz, the flies, were basically there to give them a reason for certain camera angles, like around the hooves and whatnot.

 - Horse of a Different Color: Almost literal, too.